danielraffel/SwiftCatalyst/README.md

 ## Prerequisites

-This project depends on several tools and environments.
-Please ensure the following are installed beforehand:
+This project depends on several tools and environments. **Please ensure the following are installed beforehand**:

 - Xcode 16.0+ (with support for iOS 18.0)
 - [Cursor IDE](https://cursor.so)